Classic Eclair Recipe

 Types of Fillings for Chocolate Covered Eclairs

-There are two types of custards that you can fill éclairs with and this time I went with the non-gelatinized one.
+There are two types of custards that you can fill éclairs.
+One with a gelatin-based cream, and one that’s just custard based one.
+I went with the non-gelatinized one this time.
 I figured most people don’t have unflavored gelatin just lying around the house, but definitely, do have some all-purpose flour.

 What other fillings for Eclairs can we use?